PetarMihaylov-PM/react-projects/README.md

 ## 🍽️ Cooking Website
 This is a responsive and visually appealing cooking website built using React.
 It features a multi-page layout powered by React Router, showcasing sections such as Home, Menu, About, Contact, and a fully functional Cart system.

-React Router – Client-side routing for multiple pages CSS – Custom styling with a touch of glassmorphism for a modern aesthetic JavaScript – Core logic for components and interactivity State Management – Shared state across components using React props and hooks
+- React Router – Client-side routing for multiple pages.
+- CSS – Custom styling with a touch of glassmorphism for a modern aesthetic.
+- JavaScript – Core logic for components and interactivity.
+- State Management – Shared state across components using React props and hooks

 ✨ Features
 - Browse a dynamic menu of dishes with images and prices